BlueBrain/Search/README.md

 NB: At the moment, `--verbose` is needed to show the `INFO` logs.

-### Initialize the search, mining, and notebooks servers
+### Initialize the search, mining, and notebook servers

 Please exit the interactive session of the `test_bbs_base` container.